portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-en.md

 Password:
 ```

-Enter usenrmae as **hacluster** and password as **123456**, waiting for the installation completed，then perform below commands one by one to restart all nodes:
+Enter username **hacluster** and password **123456**.
+Once the installation completes, perform below command one by one to restart all nodes:
 ```
 ssh pbx02 "reboot"
 ssh pbx03 "reboot"